databrickslabs/ucx/README.md

 `Storage Blob Data Reader`, `Storage Blob Data Owner` roles, or custom read/write roles on ADLS Gen2 locations that are being used in Databricks.
 This requires Azure CLI to be installed and configured via `az login`.
 It outputs azure_storage_account_info.csv which will be later used by migrate-credentials command to create UC storage credentials.
+Note: This cmd only lists azure storage account gen2, storage format wasb:// or adl:// are not supported in UC and those storage info will be skipped.

 Once done, proceed to the [`migrate-credentials` command](#migrate-credentials-command).